rks101/egnet/README.md

 ----

-View and manage Wireless network settings, similar to ifconfig for wireless
+View and manage Wireless network settings, similar to ifconfig, this one is for wireless
 ```
 $ iwconfig
 lo        no wireless extensions.